 Let’s just get the nastiest part over with first — what do you do with the waste in your child’s diaper?

 Well, it depends.
-If your baby is exclusively breastfed you don’t have to do anything, because breastfed poop is water-soluble and can be placed directly into your storage system.
+If you breastfeed your baby exclusively, you don’t have to do anything.
+Breast milk poop is water-soluble, so the diapers can go straight into your diaper pail without rinsing.

-If you see baby’s poop is solid in any way, I recommend either scraping or rinsing the diaper out before tossing it into your storage system.
-Leaving stool can cause some major stink problems, and can also lead to mold or bacteria overgrowth even maggots if left too long.
+If your baby’s poop is solid in any way, we recommend either scraping or rinsing the diaper before tossing it into your storage system.
+Leaving stool in the diapers can cause some major stink problems and lead to mold or bacteria overgrowth — or even maggots if you leave it too long.

 As your baby gets older and their stools become more solid, there are several ways to remove waste from the diaper.

-- Spatula: If the stool is soft and sticky, a spatula or plastic spoon, dedicated specifically for this task, can be used to scrape the poop off of the diaper into the toilet.
-Make sure to rinse the spatula off after use and keep it in a designated spot in the bathroom.
+- Spatula: If the stool is soft and sticky, you can dedicate a spatula or plastic spoon specifically for this task and use it to scrape the poop off of the diaper into the toilet.
+Make sure to label the spatula, and rinse it off after every use.
+Store it in a designated spot in the bathroom.

 - Diaper sprayer: The easiest solution — and our favorite, by far — is to purchase a diaper sprayer and attach it to the back of the toilet.
 It works like a shower to spray the stool into the toilet bowl without much work from you.
-There are even YouTube videos on how to make one yourself if you’re on a budget.
+There are even YouTube videos about how to make one yourself if you’re on a budget.

-- Dunk And Swish: Not my favorite method, but it’s what my grandmother used to do.
-With this, you simply place the diaper, waste-side-down, into the toilet bowl and swish it around in the water until the diaper is clean.
-If you go this route, I recommend gloves.
+- Dunk And Swish: This is our least favorite method, but it’s what our grandmothers used to do.
+Simply place the diaper, waste-side-down, into the toilet bowl and swish it around in the water until the diaper is clean.
+If you go this route, we recommend wearing gloves.

-- Shake it: If your baby’s stool is solid this method will work great.
-You just simply shake the waste out into the toilet.
-No dunking your hands in, no cleaning of the spatula, no rinsing off the diaper required.
+- Shake it: This method works great if your baby’s stool is solid.
+Simply shake the waste out into the toilet: no dunking your hands in, no cleaning the spatula, and no diaper rinsing required.

 Storing Dirty Cloth Diapers